spandanaspanduspandanacom-byte/spandana-demo/README.md

 # spandana-demo
-This is my first repository
+This is my first repository.
+author- spandana